NaomiOkiddy/Python/README.md

 2. CodeAcademy

 # Learn Python The Hard Way
-Using the 1st Edition of Learn Python 3 the Hard Way, I learned and grew my Python 3 skilss.
+Using the 1st Edition of Learn Python 3 the Hard Way, I learned and grew my Python 3 skills.
 Apparently this is a new edition and not the 4th edition because it teaches Python 3.The free HTML version of the book is available at [http://learnpythonthehardway.org/python3/](http://learnpythonthehardway.org/python3/) and it has been very helpful in my journey.

 ## Table Of Contents
 * [Exercise 0: The Setup](https://learnpythonthehardway.org/python3/ex0.html)